- Create an hetzner server using Ubuntu

 - Once finished, type

-to quit and save changes - Restart sshd
+ESC, then:wqto quit and save changes - Restart sshd

-- Now you can finally quit the Hetzner console: type
+service sshd restart - Now you can finally quit the Hetzner console: type

-then Enter. - From your local machine, now connect using ssh:
+exitthen Enter. - From your local machine, now connect using ssh:

 ssh -i ~/.ssh/alpine_server_rsa [email protected]

-Hopefully you should be in, logged as the user John
+Hopefully you should be in, logged as the user John.

 There may be some issues regarding the rsa key if shared to someone or used from another machine.
 Two options: